-Have you been considering downsizing your home?
+Have you been considering downsizing your home or lifestyle?

 What are downsizer contributions?

 From 1 July 2018, if you’re aged 65 or older and have owned your house for at least 10 years, you may be able to contribute up to $300,000 ($600,000 per couple) into super from the proceeds of selling your home.

 Benefits of Making Downsizer Contributions